Mercedes-Benz S-CLASS SEDAN 2023 Purpose and Function of Restraint System User Manual

 Risk of injury due to deployed airbag A deployed airbag no longer offers any protection.

-- specialist workshop in order to have the deployed airbag replaced?
+• specialist workshop to have the deployed airbag replaced?

 WARNING